Mutual Fund Distributor Exam

 IV.
 Legal and regulatory framework

-• Explain investor grievance and redressal standards (SCORES)
+• Explore investor grievance redressal standards (SCORES)

-V. Scheme related information
+V. Scheme-related information

-• Explain non-mandatory disclosures
+• Understand non-mandatory disclosures and their importance

 VI.
 Fund distribution and channel management practices

-• Explain modes of distribution
+• Understand distributor classifications and modes of distribution

-• Explain revenue for a mutual fund distributor
+• Learn prerequisites for becoming a distributor

-• Know SEBI's commission disclosure mandate
+• Understand SEBI’s commission disclosure mandate

-• Explain AMC due diligence for distributors
+• Learn about AMC due diligence for distributors

-• Explain the change of distributor process
+• Learn about the process for change of distributor

 VII.
 Net asset value, total expense ratio, and pricing of units

-• Discuss fair valuation principles
+• Understand fair valuation principles in mutual funds

-• Explain dividends and distributable reserves
+• Study dividends and distributable reserves

 VIII.
 Taxation

-• Understand dividend income and dividend income tax
+• Study dividend income and taxation rules

 • Differentiate between dividend distribution tax and capital gains tax